All Episodes

 The reason why we cannot rely on the FBI report, you wouldn't like it if we did, because it is inconclusive.

-So when people wave an FBI report before you, understand they do not, they do not, they do not reach conclusions.
+So when people waive an FBI report before you, understand, they do not.

 They do not make conclusions.

-And the whole thing is everybody's known this now, and what's happened is what I pointed out is forget about due process, forget about presumption of innocence.
+And what's happened is what I pointed out is forget about due process, forget about presumption of innocence.

 It's just going to keep happening to anybody.

-This guy has had a nearly 40-year career and up to 13 days ago, not a single word against him, less than 13 days ago.
+This guy has had a nearly 40-year career, and up to 13 days ago, not a single word against him, less than 13 days ago.

-Nothing like this ever coming up.
+Nothing like this ever coming up his entire life.

-His entire life, and this is where we now find ourselves.
+And this is where we now find ourselves.

-Anyway, news roundup information overload, Jonathan Gillam, author of Sheep No More, Danielle McGlaughlin, attorney constitutional expert, liberal.
+Jonathan Gillum, author of Sheep No More, Danielle McLaughlin, attorney constitutional expert, liberal.

-Uh let me ask you this.
+Let me ask you this.

 You just heard Joe Biden and what he said.

-They don't reach conclusions, they don't give recommendations in any way.
+They don't give recommendations in any way.

-Um we already have the four people that Professor Ford had named.
+We already have the four people that Professor Ford had named.

 They've all given sworn statements under the threat of felony.

-I mean, are we expecting if we don't know where the House is, we can't go back and look for something forensically.
+I mean, are we expecting, if we don't know where the house is, we can't go back and look for something forensically.

 This isn't forensic files, which is a show that I've watched a lot.

-Hey, Sean, hey Jonathan, great to be with you.
+Great to be with you.

 This has been a rough week for all of us, I think, regardless of where you sit on the political spectrum.

-Um I think the point of the FBI investigation is clearly to gather more facts and to talk to the people who have provided sworn affidavits.
+I think the point of the FBI investigation is clearly to gather more facts and to talk to the people who have provided sworn affidavits.

-One thing that's really important to note is that the witnesses don't say it never happened, they say they don't remember that it happened.
+One thing that's really important to note is that the witnesses don't say it never happened.

-If they don't remember any such party in any such way at any such time, and they've made that statement, a sworn statement under the threat of felony.
+If they don't remember any such party in any such way, at any such time, and they've made that statement, a sworn statement under the threat of felony, what else can you – give me any possible evidence that anybody else could find?

-No, no, no, no, no, no.
+Well, you know, Dr. Ford indicated yesterday – No, no, no, no, no, no.

-What what possible evidence can you find?
+What – What possible evidence can you find?

 Well, you can talk to them.

-Maybe you'll be able to do that.
+Maybe you'll be able to reach their resolution.

-they've already been talked to well they've already given sworn statements under the threat of felony, so if they change their statement, they would be guilty of lying under oath.
+So if they change their statement, they would be guilty of lying under oath.

 Well, this is true.